-Canon 1D versus Olympus E-M10 III
+Canon 1D vs Olympus E-M10 III

-The Canon EOS-1D and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in September 2001 and August 2017.
+The Canon EOS-1D and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in September 2001 and August 2017.
 The 1D is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (E-M10 III) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably smaller (58 percent) than the Canon 1D.
 Moreover, the E-M10 III is substantially lighter (74 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.